syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Selection.md

 ## Clear selection

-The SfDataGrid allows clearing the selection applied in the grid rows in two ways: by setting the `SfDataGrid.SelectionMode` to `None`, or by calling the [SfDataGrid.SelectionController.ClearSelection ()](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionController~ClearSelection.html) method.
+Data grid allows you to clear the selection applied in the grid rows either by setting the `SfDataGrid.SelectionMode` to `None` or by calling the [SfDataGrid.SelectionController.ClearSelection ()](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionController~ClearSelection.html) method.

-The following code example illustrates how to clear selection in the SfDataGrid.

 {% tabs %}
 {% highlight c# %}